AnonymerNiklasistanonym/TelegramHaushaltsBot/README.md

 # TelegramHaushaltsBot

-A simple Telegram bot that notifies users about household activities that are finished after they were started some time ago.
-This for example can be the dishwasher or washing machine.
+A simple Telegram bot that notifies users about household activities that are finished after they were started some time ago like starting the dishwasher or washing machine.

 ## Setup